 In Northern Ireland, Licences for Collecting Mussel Seed are granted under the rules of the Fishing Vessels Restrictive Licensing Scheme.
 Licences are issued at the discretion of DAERA to the owners or charterers of named fishing vessels designed for the purpose of dredging mussel seed for relaying on sites licensed by DAERA in Northern Ireland, DAFM in the Republic of Ireland or sites in Lough Foyle.
-DAERA grants licences under the Sea Fish (Conservation) Act 1967.
+DAERA grants licences under the Fisheries Act 2020.

 In 2007, DAERA, DAFM and the Loughs Agency commissioned an all-island review of the bottom grown mussel sector with the aim of producing a set of recommendations for the future management and regulation of the sector.
 The review was undertaken by Bord Iascaigh Mhara (BIM), and produced the official report “The Rising Tide”.
 Since then, DAERA, DAFM and the Loughs Agency have progressed a number of recommendations contained in the Report including the establishment of an All-Island Bottom Grown Mussel Consultative Forum (BGMCF).
 The Forum is chaired by BIM and facilitates discussion between industry, their representative bodies and regulators on matters of mutual interest.

 Licence Application Process